 Are the Internet Speed Tests Accurate?

-Speed tests sound simple, but accurately measuring how fast your connection is can be a lot more difficult than it seems.
+Speed tests sound simple but accurately measure how fast your connection.
 There can be many factors that affect speed testing.

 Consider the first step of the process: choosing a test server.
 Often times the closest server can be incredibly close or even in the same city.
 This proximity is optimal, so the data is not far enough to go.
-Businesses know that proximity makes a difference, and so some, like Netflix, use a content delivery network to bring data closer to you.
+For instance, businesses know that proximity makes a difference.

 But not all of the internet is close to you.
 Most are on remote computers, sometimes across the country or in another country.
-Therefore, while your speed test can show incredibly fast streams, you may find that downloading a program is very slow if the server hosting the data is far away.
-In this scenario, your results may reflect a faster performance than your real world usage.
+Therefore, while your speed test can show incredibly fast streams.
+In this scenario, your results may reflect a faster performance than your real-world usage.

 You may probably see different speed results when testing with TestSpeed.it.
-Your service provider may also offer a speed test service.
+So your service provider may also offer a speed test service.
 However, you probably shouldn’t rely on a speed test created by your ISP.
-Service provider tests are optimized for ideal conditions using servers close to you, usually kept on the same ISP network you test.
+Service provider tests are optimized for ideal conditions using servers close to you.